How to Avoid Artificial Non-Enzymatic PTMs During the Peptide Sample Preparation Process

 - See speaker bio

 Non-enzymatic post-translational modifications (PTMs) spontaneously occur in biotherapeutic proteins during manufacturing and storage.
 These modifications negatively affect efficacy and stability of biotherapeutic proteins.
 Major non-enzymatic PTMs are deamidation, disulfide bond scrambling and oxidation.
 These non-enzymatic PTMs are also introduced during protein preparation for peptide mapping and compromise the analysis.
-Join us as we will discuss sources of these artificial protein modifications as well as procedural optimizations to suppress these PTMs.
+View th webinar recording as Dr. Saveliev discusses sources of these artificial protein modifications as well as procedural optimizations to suppress these PTMs.

 Non-enzymatic chemical modifications such as deamidation, disulfide bond scrambling and oxidation negatively affect efficacy and stability of biotherapeutic proteins.
 Peptide mapping is the primary analytical tool used to monitor these modifications.
 Unfortunately, steps involved in peptide mapping sample preparation are also a source of PTMs.
 In fact, deamidation and disulfide bond scrambling are induced at alkaline pH, which is favored by proteases used in peptide mapping.
 Excipients and impurities possessing protein oxidation activity cause the third major non-enzymatic PTM, oxidation.